axibase/atsd/search/README.md

 The following characters are reserved: `+ - && || ! ( ) { } [ ] ^ " ~ * ? : \ /`.

-To escape the reserved characters use double-quotes or a backslash:
+To escape reserved characters use double quotes or a backslash:

 ```ls
 mount_point:"/opt"